dendronhq/dendron-docs/vault/rfc.41-self-contained-vaults.md

 ## Goals

-Dendron's seperation between vaults and workspaces have been a source of confusion for users, and complexity during the development.
+Dendron's separation between vaults and workspaces have been a source of confusion for users, and complexity during the development.
 Eliminating this complexity will make Dendron easier to use, and easier to develop and maintain.